Jump to section

 4. Build a learning community

 Seek out people in professional development courses similar to yours.
 Forming groups can keep you accountable for meeting milestones.
-Peer discussions can also help you understand concepts you might otherwise miss.
+Peer discussions can help you understand concepts you might otherwise miss.
 And ultimately, professional development programs can be a great place to build your network.

-For example, if you’re a medical practitioner, you might seek guidance from the Association of American Medical Colleges (AAMC).
+- If you’re a medical practitioner, you can seek guidance from the Association of American Medical Colleges (AAMC).

 6 examples of professional development